2006 ICCCIA Conference

 historically significant industrial regions in the world.
 The Ironbridge Gorge,

-backdrop for contemporary cast iron artists, researchers, educators, and performers
+context for contemporary cast iron artists, researchers, educators, and performers

 gathering from across the globe.

-This conference combined technical foundry practice, historical interpretation,
+The conference combined technical foundry practice, historical interpretation,

-the cultural and industrial legacy of the region.
+responsive to the cultural and industrial legacy of the region.

 Event Details

-• Location: Ironbridge, Shropshire (UK)
+• Location: Ironbridge, Shropshire, United Kingdom

-• Dates: Summer 2006
+• Dates: 2006

 Highlights

-• Iron pours near historic industrial sites
+• Iron pours conducted near historic industrial sites

-• Historical furnace demonstrations
+• Historical furnace demonstrations and technical exchanges

 • Collaborative mold-making workshops